Frequently asked questions

 Do you offer any free samples?

 Yes.
-If you live in the UK and would like a free sample of our dry or tinned foods, please fill in the sample request form on our website with details about your dog and which samples you would like, plus your address.
-We also offer a generous sample box of our top foods, treats and Omega 3 oil via the same form.
+If you live in the UK and would like a sample sent of any of our dry or tinned foods, please contact us here with the request and details about your dog.
+We also offer a generous sample box of our top foods, treats and Omega 3 oil via this form for only £22.50.

 My order hasn't arrived; how do I track it?

 Once your order is dispatched, you will receive a shipping confirmation email containing a unique tracking link.
 You can click this at any time to see the real-time status of your delivery.
-If your tracking hasn't updated or your package is more than 2 days overdue within the UK, please reach out to our team at [Insert Support Email] with your order number, and we will investigate immediately.
+If your tracking hasn't updated or your package is more than 2 days overdue within the UK, please reach out to our team here with your order number, and we will investigate immediately.

 How do I cancel my order?

-To cancel an order, please contact customer service as soon as possible or complete the contact form on our website chatbot so the team can help you.
+To cancel an order, please contact us as soon as possible or complete the contact form on our website chatbot so the team can help you.
 If the order has already been dispatched, we will advise you on the next steps.

 Do you offer refunds?